Multnomah County Campaign Finance Charter Amendment Frequently Asked Questions

 Is the County going to appeal the circuit court’s ruling?

 Yes, the County filed an appeal with the Oregon Court of Appeals, and the appeal has been certified directly to the Oregon Supreme Court.
-The Oregon Supreme Court will hear oral arguments at 9:00 am on November 1, 2019 in the Supreme Court Courtroom.
+The Oregon Supreme Court will hear oral arguments on Nov.
+14, 2019, at 1:30 p.m. in the Supreme Court Courtroom at 2850 Broadway NE, Salem, OR 97303.
+The case is scheduled to be heard second in the afternoon.

 What is the status of the campaign finance legislation while the case is being appealed?